IMF says no room for delay on EU financial sector reforms

 “European stress-testing needs to go beyond micro-prudential solvency, and increasingly serve to identify other vulnerabilities, such as liquidity risks and structural weaknesses,” the IMF said.

-“Confidence in the results of stress tests can be enhanced by an asset quality review, harmonized definitions of non-performing loans, and standardized loan classification, while maintaining a high level of disclosure.
+“Confidence in the results of stress tests can be enhanced by an asset quality review, harmonised definitions of non-performing loans, and standardised loan classification, while maintaining a high level of disclosure.
 Experience suggests that the benefits of a bold approach outweigh the risks,” it said.

-“Measures must be pursued to separate bank and sovereign risk, including by making the ESM operational expeditiously for bank recapitalizations,” it said, reiterating its longstanding position.
+“Measures must be pursued to separate bank and sovereign risk, including by making the ESM operational expeditiously for bank recapitalisations,” it said, reiterating its longstanding position.

-EU leaders have agreed that the ESM would be able to directly recapitalize banks as soon as the ECB effectively takes over its supervisory duties, which is set for March 1, 2014.
+EU leaders have agreed that the ESM would be able to directly recapitalise banks as soon as the ECB effectively takes over its supervisory duties, which is set for March 1, 2014.